 Choosing the default project to import into.
 If each test to import already refers to a project, this field is not necessary to be filled, otherwise you should choose a project.

 After the import process has began its status will be periodically updated in the Test Case Importer page.
 No new import process can be started until the current one finishes.

 After the process finishes the result will be visible for about a day and then it will be removed from the page.

 Example of 5 tests imported successfully:

-In the detailed import result, the
+In the detailed import results, the

-When importing into Test Repository folders, if for any reason the process is unable to create a folder or move a test to the respective folder, the respective tests will be still be migrated and a warning detailing the situation will be written to the import result.
+When importing tests into Test Repository folders, if for any reason the process is unable to create a folder or move a test to the respective folder, the respective tests will be still be migrated and a warning detailing the situation will be written to the import result.

 When importing a file, when the import status is being shown, you can download the configuration file that will have all the settings you've set:

 And then you can use it when you import the next file (if the configurations are supposed to be the same or similar):